codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

 .. rst-class:: section-heading
 .. rubric:: ``cpat``

-Defines what files to clean up from the datadir during state transfers.
+Defines what files to exclude from the clean up from the datadir during state transfers.

 .. csv-table::
    :class: doc-options